 - “All information in the applicant’s file, academic and non-academic, is considered in relation to the size and strength of the applicant pool.”

 It is also worth highlighting that recruited athletes enjoy a huge edge.
-This is because University of Florida takes great pride in their 21 NCAA Division I sports teams that participate in the vaunted SEC.
+This is because the University of Florida takes great pride in its 21 NCAA Division I sports teams that participate in the vaunted SEC.
 Overall, more than 600 student-athletes are presently attending the university.
 For advice about how to stand out on the extracurricular front, check out our previous blog entitled How Many Extracurricular Activities Do I Need for College?